![]() |

 [Site Editor's Answer]AT, it sounds like your project is more complicated than a window simple replacement project.
 I think you need a couple more bids to get the fair market price of your project.
 I'd prefer you go with a Sunrise vinyl window over the Alside Mezzo or Marvin Integrity (again depends on the bid...)

-Marvin Integrity all-Ultrex vs. Soft-Lite ElementsHello Tim & Dane, we are in the process of replacing vinyl windows in our living room.
-These are fixed windows.
+Marvin Windows Reviews vs Soft-LiteHello Tim & Dane, we are in the process of replacing vinyl windows in our living room.
+These are fixed frame.
 It’s an A-frame structure with 10 panels, 4 of which are 70”x70” squares.
 Those are the largest panels.
 The remainder are trapezoids, rectangles and triangles.

-Marvin Integrity vs. ProVia EndureWe need to replace four Pella wood clad windows.
+Marvin Integrity vs ProVia EndureWe need to replace four Pella wood clad windows.
 I'm considering fiberglass, but I didn't like the Pella option and I was put off by the Fibrex saw dust / PVC mix from Renewal.
 The Marvin Integrity fiberglass is actually my first choice.

-[Site Editor's Answer]Kimmy, the Marvin Integrity window is quite good.
+[Editor Answer]Kimmy, the Marvin Integrity window is quite good.
 It is a very solid fiberglass replacement window.
 The ProVia Endure in my opinion is probably slightly better in terms of strength and energy efficiency.
 There will be differences of opinion on this point to be sure.

-Marvin Integrity & Sunrise RestorationHi Dane & Tim, We're both retired on a fixed income and own a home that was built in 2003 with builder grade single hung windows that really need replacing.
+Marvin Integrity & Sunrise RestorationHi Dane & Tim, We're both retired on a fixed income and own a home that was built in 2003 with builder grade single hungs that really need replacing.
 I've spent a lot of time on your Replacement Windows Reviews website.
 Thank you very much for that valuable information!
 We've had Renewal by Anderson, Pella and manufacturer reps for Marvin & Sunrise all come out to inspect our project and give us a quote.

-[Site Editor's Answer]Vahe, between Marvin Integrity & Sunrise Restoration, my pick would definitely be the Restoration.
+[Editor Answer]Vahe, between Marvin Integrity & Sunrise Restoration, my pick would definitely be the Restoration.
 This window will deliver better energy efficiency and uses a great fix of vinyl and fiberglass.

 Marvin Integrity Fiberglass Or VinylWe're waiting on the quotes for Marvin Integrity & Sunrise Restoration Vinyl Series.
 We live in Bucks County, PA which is about 30 miles north of Philadelphia.
 We would sincerely appreciate any feedback you could give us as to which of the two window types you would recommendation and a rough ball park estimate.

-[Site Editor's Answer]Vahe, between Marvin Integrity & Sunrise Restoration, my pick would definitely be the Restoration.
+[Editor Answer]Vahe, between Marvin Integrity & Sunrise Restoration, my pick would definitely be the Restoration.
 This window will deliver better energy efficiency and uses a great fix of vinyl and fiberglass.

 Marvin Integrity Series BidI have received a few quotes from different window companies.
 We live in a duplex on a horse farm in New Jersey that was built in the 80s.
 We have 15 windows that need replacing.

-[Site Editor's Answer]Kellen two fo your bids stand out.
+[Editor Answer]Kellen two fo your bids stand out.
 The Okna 500 bid looks quite good and is very reasonably priced when compared to the other bids.
 The Marvin Integrity is too expensive at $20K, but the Integrity is a nice window nonetheless.
 The Simonton 5500 bid at $7.8K is also a good deal.

 Marvin Integrity Ultrex vs. Paradigm 8300Hi, I am building new in Maine and trying to decide between Marvin Integrity All Ultrex and Paradigm 8300 windows.

-[Site Editor's Answer]Jennifer, the Paradigm 8300 vinyl window is a good solid vinyl window.
+[Editor Answer]Jennifer, the Paradigm 8300 vinyl window is a good solid vinyl window.
 The Marvin Integrity All Ultrex is a good solid fiberglass window.
 Both will probably perform well with good installation.
 I would probably make the decision based on the installation company if those are my choices.
 Marvin has the better reputation for quality products over Paradigm.

 Marvin Integrity vs. Milgard UltraI have narrowed down my choices to Milgard Ultra and Marvin Integrity.